discordjs/guide/guide/creating-your-bot/command-handling.md

 # Command handling

-As we add more commands to our bot, the `index.js` and `deploy-commands.js` files will get bigger and bigger.
-To solve this, we can move each command into its own file, and implement a *command handler* in our `index.js` and `deploy-commands.js`.
+As you add more commands to your bot, the `index.js` and `deploy-commands.js` files will get bigger and bigger.
+To solve this, you can move each command into its own file, and implement a *command handler* in your `index.js` and `deploy-commands.js`.

 If you've been following the guide, here are the base files and code we have so far: